Thomas-Fulton/pycardgames/README.md

 - refresh Python basics
 - implement argparse and command line functionality
 - automated in-code documentation in PyCharm, and automated package documentation with sphinx
+> _This project is under active development:_ Automated documentation and upload to Read-the-docs is functioning, but the content is incomplete.

+__Please see the [Full Documentation](https://python-card-games.readthedocs.io/en/latest/) for the Instructions, Example Usage and API.__

 # Installation
 If git is not installed: `pip install --upgrade https://github.com/Thomas-Fulton/python-card-games/tarball/master`